Updated May 13, 2019

-How Being Positive for Hepatitis C Virus Creates Certain Medical Needs for Those Seeking Addiction Treatment
+How Being Positive for Hepatitis C Virus Can Be Medically Managed for Those Seeking Addiction Treatment

 While those with hepatitis C will receive antiviral medications like this, some individuals may not qualify to receive them.
 Doctors may not recommend or use these medications if a person is actively using drugs or alcohol due to the complications and the limited impact it can offer.

 For these reasons, individuals who have chronic hepatitis or may have it should work through addiction rehabilitation.
 By doing so, it is possible to minimize the risk of drugs or alcohol in the system to allow medications to work to treat the virus.
 At the same time, individuals obtain the support they need to detox and then obtain short-term and long-term rehabilitation for their addiction.
 Without this, the individual may continue to use drugs or alcohol, worsening their hepatitis virus and the damage it can create to the liver.